kylemanna/blog.kylemanna.com/_posts/2014-04-21-two-factor-2fa-ssh-authentication-using-yubikey.md

 A user would use the 2FA (two factor authentication) system by sshing in to a remote machine, typing their password followed immediately by the YubiKey's encrypted message (modhex encoded).
 If everything checks out the user is permitted access and the rest of the session continues as normal.

+At the same time, if the user elects to use a ssh private key (think automation) the login process is unaffected by the YubiKey.

 These are my brief notes on my YubiKey authentication setup on Arch Linux.

 Prerequisites